xpitsm/pytorch-image-classifier/README.md

 Each folder should contain images belonging to that class.

 The full training dataset is not included in this repository.
-Sample images are included.
-However, they are intended only to demonstrate the expected folder structure and to allow quick inference testing.
+The repository includes a small `test_data/` folder for demonstrating inference and prediction output.

-During training, the script splits the provided dataset into training and validation subsets using a 90/10 split.
+During training, the script splits the whole dataset into training and validation subsets using a 90/10 split.

 ## Requirements